Favicon: Standardization

 In 2003, the .ico format was registered by a third party with the Internet Assigned Numbers Authority (IANA) under the MIME type image/vnd.microsoft.icon.
-However, when using the .ico format to display as images (e.g. not as favicon), Internet Explorer cannot display files served with this standardized MIME type.
-A workaround for Internet Explorer is to associate .ico with the non-standard image/x-icon MIME type in Web servers.
+However, when using the .ico format to display as images (that is, not as favicon), Internet Explorer cannot display files served with this standardized MIME type.
+A workaround for Internet Explorer is to associate .ico with the non-standard image/x-icon MIME type in web servers.